-- 58. Defendants owed Plaintiff a duty not to retain PERPETRATOR given his pedophile propensities, which Defendants knew or had reason to know had they engaged in a meaningful and adequate investigation of his background. - 59.
-As institutions entrusted with the care of minors, where staff, employees, agents and management, such as PERPETRATOR were placed in contact with minors, Defendants expressly and implicitly represented that these individuals, including PERPETRATOR, were not a sexual threat to children and others who would fall under PERPETRATOR's influence, control, direction and guidance. - 60.
-Nevertheless, although Defendants knew or had reason to know, suspected or otherwise had been on notice that PERPETRATOR was a pedophile, that he had sexually assaulted other minors, that PERPETRATOR was and had sexually assaulted Plaintiff, Defendants refused to defrock PERPETRATOR and/or report him to law enforcement. - 61.
+- 63. Defendants owed Plaintiff a duty not to retain PERPETRATOR given his pedophile propensities, which Defendants knew or had reason to know had they engaged in a meaningful and adequate investigation of his background. - 64.
+As institutions entrusted with the care of minors, where staff, employees, agents and management, such as PERPETRATOR were placed in contact with minors, Defendants expressly and implicitly represented that these individuals, including PERPETRATOR, were not a sexual threat to children and others who would fall under PERPETRATOR's influence, control, direction and guidance. - 65.
+Defendants knew or had reason to know, suspected or otherwise been on notice of PERPETRATOR's misconduct. - 66.
 As a direct and proximate result of Defendants' acts and omissions Plaintiff has suffered and will continue to suffer physical, psychological, emotional and economic harm in a sum to be proven at the time of trial.

-NEGLIGENCE (As to ALL Defendants)
+SECOND CAUSE OF ACTION NEGLIGENCE (As to ALL Defendants)